Author: Ron Graham

 The mystery spoken of here is the gospel preached to the prophets.
 It was a mystery then, but it now is manifest (Colossians 1:25-27).
-The swearing of an oath by the angel signifies the oath that God himself swore to confirm his promises (Hebrews 6:13-20).
+The swearing of an oath by the angel signifies the oath that God himself swore, in order to confirm his promises (Hebrews 6:13-20).

 4 John Eats the Book